 During my time as a graduate student I observed that scientists tend to do a poor job communicating their work to the general public.
 Doing a better job of communicating science to my community quickly became a passion of mine.
 In November 2015, I co-founded San Antonio Science, Inc. (www.SAScience.org), in order to advocate for and promote science in the Alamo City.
 I hope that by describing science in an intuitive manner using accessible language, I can help San Antonio understand that science is a strength that our community should be building on for its future.

-Currently, I serve as senior scientist for StemBioSys, Inc. (www.stembiosys.com) in San Antonio, TX.
+Currently, I serve as Principal Scientist for StemBioSys, Inc. (www.stembiosys.com) in San Antonio, TX.
 In that role, I lead R&D operations in order to develop tools that will catalyze progress in the field of regenerative medicine by making cell culture more biologically relevant.
 I am also a co-founder and partner of Marinkovic & Block LLC and Et al BioCapital LLC, and adjunct faculty at UT Health San Antonio and Trinity Univerisity.

 I am the youngest of three siblings.
 My sister, Meagan Garcia, graduated from Notre Dame law school after completing her BS in psychology at the University of the Incarnate Word.
 She lives in San Antonio with her husband and three children.
 She is a partner at the Garcia and Block Law office (http://garciablock.com) with her husband Alex Garcia.
 My brother, Jeremy Block, is a co-founder of Surge Aquatics and lives in San Antonio with his wife, Christalene Block.
 My mother, Margie Block, is a retired nurse and homemaker.
 My father, George Block, is a retired school district administrator and swim coach.
 He currently serves on the board of several local non-profit organizations.